wantedly/computed_model/CONCEPTS.md

 For that reason, in most cases subfield selectors contain `true`.
 As a special case we remove them in the following cases:

 - We'll remove `nil`, `false`, `true` from the subfield selectors before passed to a `define_loader` or `define_primary_loader` block.
-- In certain cases you can use `subdeps.normalize` to get a hash from the subfield selectors array.
+- In certain cases you can use `subfields.normalize` to get a hash from the subfield selectors array.
 This is basically `ComputedModel.normalize_dependencies` but `nil`, `false`, `true` will be removed as part of preprocessing.

 ## Inheritance